 The ASUS MG279Q is a 27-inch 1440p screen with a 144Hz refresh rate and an IPS panel.
 In terms of connectivity, you are looking at DisplayPort (necessary for FreeSync), HDMI 1.4, HDMI 2.0 and dual-link DVI.
 Like most gamers, I can’t recommend this screen high enough, by far the best value for money for FreeSync users (G-Sync scroll down).

 Best 4K Gaming Monitor

-Buying a 4K monitor is still expensive but in all honesty, it is well worth the investment.
+Buying a 4K gaming monitor is still expensive but in all honesty, it is well worth the investment.
+Find the best gaming monitor at a 4K resolution though is both difficult and expensive though.
 First, you must ensure you have a gaming PC with a powerful graphics card and CPU to run your games at such a high resolution.
 Otherwise, you will end up paying for a 4K screen and getting very few of the benefits.
 As technology grows and adapts prices do naturally fall.
 With that being said, these screens although expensive are steadily falling in price as the adoption level increases.